elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-mendels-laws-of-segregation-and-independent-assortment-explain-genetic-inheritance.md

 url: /learn/education-studies/questions/how-do-mendels-laws-of-segregation-and-independent-assortment-explain-genetic-inheritance
 score: -1.0
 related_article1:
-    id: 167772
+    id: 167771
-    title: Explain the difference between homozygous and heterozygous genotypes.
+    title: >-
+        What is the role of homologous chromosomes in genetic inheritance?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-difference-between-homozygous-and-heterozygous-genotypes
+    url: /learn/education-studies/questions/what-is-the-role-of-homologous-chromosomes-in-genetic-inheritance
 related_article2:
-    id: 167769
+    id: 167774
-    title: What are the differences between phenotypic and genotypic ratios in genetic crosses?
+    title: >-
+        What is the product rule in probability, and how is it applied in genetics?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-differences-between-phenotypic-and-genotypic-ratios-in-genetic-crosses
+    url: /learn/education-studies/questions/what-is-the-product-rule-in-probability-and-how-is-it-applied-in-genetics
 related_article3:
-    id: 167773
+    id: 167781
-    title: How do Punnett squares help predict the outcomes of genetic crosses?
+    title: >-
+        What are polygenic traits, and how do they differ from Mendelian traits?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-punnett-squares-help-predict-the-outcomes-of-genetic-crosses
+    url: /learn/education-studies/questions/what-are-polygenic-traits-and-how-do-they-differ-from-mendelian-traits
 related_article4:
-    id: 167781
+    id: 167767
-    title: What are polygenic traits, and how do they differ from Mendelian traits?
+    title: >-
+        What is the significance of Mendel's monohybrid and dihybrid crosses in understanding inheritance?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-polygenic-traits-and-how-do-they-differ-from-mendelian-traits
+    url: /learn/education-studies/questions/what-is-the-significance-of-mendels-monohybrid-and-dihybrid-crosses-in-understanding-inheritance
 related_article5:
-    id: 167776
+    id: 167770
+    title: >-
-    title: How does sickle cell disease illustrate the concept of genetic disorders?
+        How does the chromosomal theory of inheritance relate to Mendel's laws?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-sickle-cell-disease-illustrate-the-concept-of-genetic-disorders
+    url: /learn/education-studies/questions/how-does-the-chromosomal-theory-of-inheritance-relate-to-mendels-laws
 ---

 &nbsp;